 Ordered by hit rate, highest first.

-3. The partial filter server-side cache is stale
+3. The server-side partial-filter cache is stale

-4. GIT_NO_LAZY_FETCH environment variable blocks on-demand blob downloads
+4. GIT_NO_LAZY_FETCH=1 blocks on-demand blob downloads

 5. Object database fragmented by concurrent git gc and git fetch